Only W.W. Knows

 W. W. Pool

-The tunnel tragedy also gave rise to a local vampire legend, associated with the mausoleum of W.W.
+The tunnel tragedy also gave rise to a local vampire legend associated with the mausoleum of W.W.
 Pool.
 The book ‘Haunted Richmond: The Shadows of Shockoe’ published in 2007 summarizes the Vampire Legend in the chapter ‘The Collapse of Richmond's Church Hill Tunnel’.
-This book indicates that because of the interest in vampires, and the vandalism that resulted, the mausoleum has been exhumed, and the remains have been moved to an unknown location.
+This book indicates that because of the interest in vampires, and the vandalism that resulted, the mausoleum has been exhumed, and the remains moved to an unknown location.
 There are some claims that the mausoleum of W.W.
 Pool is covered in masonic and Egyptian symbols, so I went out to take a look.
 The name on the mausoleum is W.W.
 Pool.
 The mantle and a couple of other pictures are shown here.

 The source of the legend is currently attributed to a worker running from the tunnel after the tunnel collapse in 1925.
 The account indicates the worker ran from there to the cemetery nearby.
 Wikipedia identifies the person who escaped from the tunnel as Tom Mason.
 The book does not name the worker who ran out of the tunnel.
 The news article above from 1947 indicates Mr. Mason was dug out from the tunnel October 10, 1925.